Do you know how to define goals?

 ... until suddenly I knew what I really wanted ...

 something so wonderful that I

 never dared dwell on it ...

-the pain of wanting it but never having it was too horrible ...
+the pain of wanting it but not having it was horrible ...

 to feel enthusiastic about my life!

 Your desires can include discovering and experiencing your deepest self!

 - What is your life purpose?

 - How will you know that you are fulfilling your life?

 These questions may seem ridiculous - or they may seem worthy of